Gruiz151/Gruiz151.github.io/index.md

 # George Ruiz's Portfolio

-Hello, I am a Computer Engineering major and I plan on graduatin in 2029
+Hello, I am a Computer Engineering major at CSUF and I plan on graduating in 2029.

 ## Favorite CPSC 120L Labs